BChow5/Assignment3_P2/README.md

 <br>

 We move the `.service` and `.timer` file to `/etc/systemd/service` because it's the common directory for user-defined or custom service and timer files.
-It also ensures that these files will y persist across updates.
+It also ensures that these files will persist across updates.

 <br>